Pranav-ONLY/Mi-Create-ConvertPlugin/README.md

 # Mi-Create-ConvertPlugin
 ![00](images/00.png)
 This is a Plugin for Mi-Create.
-It convert watchfaces made for one Model to another model.
+It convert watchfaces from one model to another model.
 This plugin converts watchfaces resources to fit to another devices shape and size.
 Please report any issues to https://t.me/Pranav_8393
 <br />
-<h2 align="center"> Mi-Create-ConvertPlugin</h2>
 <p align="center"> Compatible with all Xiaomi wearables made ~2021 and above.</p>
 <p align="center"> Designed for Lazy and Creative People.
 It Helps save time.
 Create Once Use everywhere</p>